 Perspective

-In composition of an image, perspective refers to the relationship between the objects in a photograph.
+In the composition of an image, perspective refers to the relationship between the objects in a photograph.
 This includes their relative positions and sizes and the space between them.
-In other words, perspective in the composition of a photograph is the way real three-dimensional objects are represented in two-dimensional manner.
-When taking pictures, camera always creates perspective, so knowing principles of perspective and skillfully applying them, can produce photograph showing a good understanding of the subject’s form and shape, and the viewer is given the sensation of volume, space, depth, and distance.
-Additionally, the photographer can manipulate perspective to change the illusion of space and distance by either expanding or compressing these factors, therefore providing a sense of scale within the picture.
+In other words, perspective in the composition of a photograph is the way real three-dimensional objects are represented in a two-dimensional manner.

 Linear Perspective

 The human eye judges distance by the way elements within a scene diminish in size, and the angle at which lines and planes converge.
 This is called linear perspective.
 The distance between camera and subject and the lens focal length are critical factors affecting linear perspective.
 This perspective changes as the camera position or viewpoint changes.
-From a given position, changing only the lens focal length, and not the position of camera, does not change the actual viewpoint, but may change the apparent viewpoint.
-The use of different focal-length in combination with different lens-to-subject distances alters linear perspective in pictures.
+From a given position, changing only the lens focal length, and not the position of the camera, does not change the actual viewpoint, but may change the apparent viewpoint.
+The use of different focal lengths in combination with different lens-to-subject distances alters linear perspective in pictures.

 When the lens-to-subject distance and lens focal length are both changed, the relationship between objects is altered and perspective is changed.